Trust Land Transfer

 • Purchases real property replacement lands that can be managed for timber production or leased for agriculture, grazing, or other uses to generate long-term, sustainable revenue for trust beneficiaries.

-The TLT program is funded through the Washington State Legislature.
-Click here for a high-level overview of how the TLT program works.
 Visit the following pages to understand the steps of the program: Selecting a Parcel for TransferSelecting a Receiving AgencyPreparing an Application, the Eligibility DeterminationPrioritization, the Advisory Committee, and Transfer and Replacement.
 Visit the Proposed and Current Transfers and Success Stories pages to learn more about proposed, current, and past transfers.

 Announcements

-Parcels Funded for Transfer in the 2023-2025 Biennium
+Parcels Funded for Transfer in the 2023-25 Biennium

-As part of the revitalization effort, DNR and the second TLT work group conducted a pilot project in August, 2022 to test some of the improvements to the TLT program.
-After the pilot project, DNR submitted a list of 10 proposed parcels to the Washington State Legislature.
-Click here to learn more about the parcels.
-Five of these parcels have been funded for transfer: Eglon, Devils Lake, Upper Dry Gulch, Chapman Lake, and West Tiger.
-Refer to the Proposed and Current Transfers page for more information.
+As part of the revitalization effort, DNR and the second TLT work group conducted a pilot project in August 2022 to test some of the improvements to the TLT program.
+After the pilot project, DNR submitted a list of 10 proposed parcels to the Washington State Legislature, and four funded transfers have been approved by the Board of Natural Resources: Eglon, Devils Lake, Upper Dry Gulch, and Chapman Lake.